Cabri, Saskatchewan: Education

 Cabri School, part of the Chinook School Division, is a small school with about 100 students.

 Transportation

 Cabri is along Highway 32, which runs from the city of Swift Current to the town of Leader.
-It is also along the Great Sandhill Railway line from Swift Curren to Burstall.
+It is also along the Great Sandhill Railway line from Swift Current to Burstall.
 There is a small local airport, the Cabri Airport.

 Cabri Area IBA

 The town of Cabri is at the centre of the Cabri Area (SK 045) Important Bird Area (IBA) of Canada.
 The IBA is roughly circular in shape and covers an area of 237.36 km2 and spans three RMs: Riverside No. 168, Miry Creek No. 229, and Pittville No. 169.
 The site is an important habitat for the burrowing owl, ferruginous hawk, Ross's goose, and the mallard duck.